Agathokakological Nincompoop Monk

 Dr. Ist: How does it feel to be an agathokakological nincompoop monk?

-Gregory: No one knows until the negotiating starts.
+Gregory: No one knows until negotiations begin.

 Dr. Ist: My point is that not all negotiations end well.
-Sometimes they can lead you into the eye of the storm.
+Sometimes, they can lead you into the eye of the storm.

 Gregory: I’m not sure I follow.